qres/HowToSimtech/HowToSimTech.md

 Command line profiler for Cuda programs.
 You can also generate a file which can be imported to `nvvp` using `--analysis-metrics -o file`.
 This helps with profiling a remote program.

  * You can output the profiling in CSV format using a common time unit using `--csv -u us`.
- * Profiling can be limited to specific kernels using `--kernels my_kernel` which applies to the option `--events` or `--metrics` that follows it.
+ * Profiling can be limited to specific kernels using `--kernels my_kernel` which applies to following `--analysis-metrics`, `--events` or `--metrics` options.
+ * You can control the GPUs visible to your program by setting the environment variable `CUDA_VISIBLE_DEVICES`.
+Example: `CUDA_VISIBLE_DEVICES=0,2` masks out GPU 1.
+Run `nvidia-smi` to get the number of each GPU.

 </details>